Which place is cheaper, Reykjavik or Athens?

 Reykjavik is a great destination for shopping.
 The city's main shopping street is Laugavegur, which is where you'll find the most activity around town as well as a bustling atmosphere.

-Both Athens and Reykjavik are family-friendly destinations.
+Both Athens and Reykjavik are great family-friendly destinations.

 You'll find plenty of family-friendly things to do in Athens.
 With its rich history, beautiful outdoor activities, and kid-friendly food, Athens is a fun place to explore with the whole family.